laget-se/narp/README.md

 2. Converting PO to JSON ([gettext-parser](https://github.com/andris9/gettext-parser))
 3. Writing the JSON translations to where you want it

+The JSON translations are formatted for [node-gettext](https://github.com/andris9/node-gettext), so using this as the gettext frameform is a really good idea. :)

 ## Installation

 To use it easily, install narp globally with: